automotiveMastermind/condo/docs/tutorials/polymer.md

 polymer build
 ```

 ## Test

-In the `Test` target task, condo will execute
+In the `Test` target task, condo will execute:

 ```bash
 polymer test